lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 ### **Hey Luc, what do you mean with a new system blabla"?**

 Well, me and my awesome colleagues (yes, they sometimes check this blog) have been migrating away from **big-tech** like Microsoft, Google, Oracle, Apple etc. Not because they were no good (most of our core is still running on AWS servers) but because we became sick of the **AI-slop** and **data-sucking** most are nowadays involved in.
 Anyways, we also decided to do a bit of self-hosting and move all our laptops to something different.
-No more Ubuntu or Fedora but suckless DWM on Arch (with the performance kernel).
+No more Ubuntu or Fedora but suckless DWM on Arch (with the LTS & performance kernels).

 Migrating was tough, writing a bunch of add-ons even harder, but the final result is there to stay.
 On a personal note on my 2 systems I additionally: